pohualin/EM_server/database/README.md

 Database
 ======================

-The database is solely maintained via liquibase.
-The liquibase scripts are run when the application starts.
+The database is solely maintained via [Liquibase] (http://www.liquibase.org/documentation/changes/index.html).
+The liquibase scripts are automatically run when the application starts or integration tests are performed.

 Default User
 =======================